rummelsworth/vassal-module-kassala/rules.md

         #.
 Each cannon in a hex contributes one strength point to the defense of that hex.

-        #.
-Any "Contact" result against a hex defended solely by cannon is treated as though the result had been "Defender Eliminated" (DE).
+        #.  []{id="contact-cannon"} Any "Contact" result against a hex defended solely by cannon is treated as though the result had been "Defender Eliminated" (DE).

         #.
 Cannon units may attack enemy units up to two hexes away.